e-conomic/mergebot/README.md

 # Mergebot config

 Below is a sample workflow that uses Mergebot.
-Mergebot only supports the check_suite trigger, ensuring it only runs after all the other checks
+Mergebot supports the check_suite and workflow_run triggers, ensuring it only runs after all the other checks.
+The example workflow below shows how it can be configured in either case (Pull request there is the name of the workflow after which Mergebot should be triggered)

-    name: Dependabot auto merge
+    name: Mergebot

     on:
       check_suite:
         types:
           - completed
+      workflow_run:
+        workflows:
+          - Pull request
+        types:
+          - completed

     jobs:
-      dependabot-auto-merge:
+      auto_merge:
+        name: Auto merge
         runs-on: ubuntu-latest
         steps:
           - uses: e-conomic/mergebot@v1
             with:
               github_token: ${{ secrets.GITHUB_TOKEN }}
-              reviewers: 'reviewer1,reviewer2,reviewer3'

 # Mergebot inputs